 Shop from sustainable brands

-Fashion brands are starting to do their part in reducing the environmental and social impact of their production.
+Fashion brands like Baserange (found at Maplestore) are starting to do their part in reducing the environmental and social impact of their production.
 Help encourage the green transition in the fashion industry by offering patronage to entrepreneurs that are keen on caring for the planet.
 When you wear sustainable dresses, you are confident that you minimize your carbon footprint.
 And that you are being kind to the environment.

 Do not buy things for occasions